Where and when: UK, March 2026

 Fortunately, once inside the cabin, things improved dramatically.

 The rolling stock is modern and feels almost brand new.
 The beds were comfortable, dressed in crisp white bedding with quality pillows and duvets.
-Each cabin has individual temperature controls (which we didn’t realise until the morning, so the cabin was really hot during the night).
+Each cabin has individual temperature controls (which we didn’t realise until the morning, so the cabin was really warm during the night – perfect for me, roasting hot for my husband!).

 One of the standout features was the abundance of charging points.
 Between USB sockets, power outlets and cleverly positioned shelves, there was plenty of space for phones, tablets, cameras and other gadgets.
 Unlike some sleeper trains I’ve experienced, everything could be charged overnight without any compromise.